A Debut Y.A. novel

 The Story . . .

-Mae lives for painting landscapes, and her eight-girl Junior Bio wilderness trip offers a chance to paint real high-mountain scenes—if she can risk a whole week trapped with Jessica, who’s made her life hell for years.
-Mae still has no idea why.
+Mae lives for painting landscapes, and her eight-girl Junior Bio wilderness trip offers a chance to paint high-mountain scenes—if she can risk a whole week trapped with Jessica, who’s made her life hell for years.

-Their first morning out, a small plane crashes into their camp, killing both teachers, injuring others, and totaling their bus.
-A young pilot is trapped in the wreckage, unconscious.
-Mae wants to help, but with no cell service, Jessica tries the pilot’s damaged radio.
-Then she finds his hidden gun and stash of money—and takes them.
-As the group vies for leadership, Mae struggles with past trauma: witnessing a violent assault on her mother.
-When the pilot recovers enough to confront Jessica, Mae hears him threatening her, and edges closer.
-Finding him holding Jessica at knifepoint, Mae charges in, saving her own tormentor—but leaving the pilot dead.
+Their first morning out, a small plane crashes into camp, killing both teachers, injuring others, and wrecking the bus.
+The young pilot is trapped inside, unconscious.
+Mae wants to help, but Jessica sees only danger.
+With no cell service, she tries his damaged radio, then secretly finds his gun and serious stash of money—and takes them.
+As the group splinters under Jessica’s dominance, Mae wrestles with flashbacks of a buried trauma triggered by the crash, and with a growing attraction to the recovering pilot.
+When she overhears him threaten Jessica, Mae edges closer.
+Finding him holding Jessica at knifepoint, Mae’s past comes roaring back, driving her to charge in and save her tormentor—leaving the pilot dead.

 Now indelibly bonded, the two agree to hide what happened, fearing Mae could be charged with murder.
-Back home, Mae wrestles with the weight of their secret, while Jessica insists they stay silent—forever.
-The conflict tears them apart, until finally facing the root of her anger, Jessica tracks Mae down, and together they act boldly to reclaim their lives.
+Back home, she wrestles with the weight of their secret, while Jessica insists they stay silent forever.
+The conflict tears them apart—until, finally confronting the root of her anger, Jessica tracks Mae down, and together they act boldly to reclaim their lives.

 About R.M.
 Lavender